tigerwill90/fox/README.md

 ```

 #### Warning about params slice
-`Params` slice is freed once ServeHTTP returns and may be reused later to save resource.
+`fox.Params` slice is freed once ServeHTTP returns and may be reused later to save resource.
 Therefore, if you need to hold `fox.Params`
 longer, use the `Clone` methods.
 ```go
 func (h *Handler) ServeHTTP(w http.ResponseWriter, r *http.Request, params fox.Params) {